10 Places To Play, Stay, Eat, And Drink In Reno, Nevada

 Rock out to live music in a dive bar at night, then cure your hangover the next day with a dose of fresh air and the great outdoors.
 Adventurers and nature enthusiasts will be happy to learn that Reno is only a short (40-minute or less) drive to Lake Tahoe in the Sierra Nevada Mountains.
 Lake Tahoe is the largest alpine lake in North America and the second deepest lake in the United States.
 You could fully submerge the Empire State Building in the middle of the lake and still have 200 feet of room to swim above it.
 The pristine lake water itself is almost as clean as drinking water, which is why it’s considered one of the purest large lakes.

-If you want to get a first-hand look at the crystal clear water, go kayaking with Cleary Tahoe.
+If you want to get a first-hand look at the crystal clear water, go kayaking with Clearly Tahoe.
 They offer guided tours in completely transparent kayaks, so you can get a close-up look at the water from right under your feet.
 You can observe the lake floor, underwater rocks, and marine life as you paddle your way across the lake.
 Our guide shuttled my group to Bonsai Rock, which is one of the most photographed landmarks in North Lake Tahoe.
 On our way there, he shared fun facts and history about the area – legend has it that there’s a giant underwater sea creature at the bottom of the lake named “Tessy.”
 Bonsai Rock is the centerpiece of a little lagoon where the water looks like it belongs in the Bahamas.
 Its enchanting turquoise hue with the backdrop of evergreen-covered mountains is every bit as Instagrammable as the Seychelles.

 In addition to this popular shoreline tour, Clearly Tahoe also offers sunset tours, eco-tours, and LED nighttime tours – stargazing, anyone?
 Tip: Being that the water is so deep, it stays chilly pretty much all year round.
 It’s a good idea to bring a jacket and a change of clothes because you’ll likely be cold after a dip.